This book describes the next step of software evolution

 collaborative forces.
 The book ends with "the key to the future", providing

-access to helpful tools and enabling learning and doing business with new
+access to Business Architecture Sandbox for Enterprise (BASE) and enabling learning and doing business with new

 About the author: Jeff (Yefim) Zhuk worked for Boeing, Intelligent Software Solutions, and